wkasdorp/new-vm-with-domain-join/README.md

 have internal connectivity, so use that to open RDP connections etc.
 Your VNET must allow internet access for the VMs.

+All VMs are configured in an automatically named Availability Set.
+Although this is not always needed, it is required for certain cases such as placing VMs in a load balancer.

 The template, unusually, does not ask for the administrator name and password for the new VMs.
 This is because the VMs will be joined to a domain and the local Admin account is not needed.